Skip to content

 Your prescription should include a diagnosis code that specifies the reason for your hair loss.
 This tells the insurance company that your need is legitimate and directly tied to a medical diagnosis.
 A high-quality human hair wig can play a significant role in your emotional health and confidence during a challenging time, and that is precisely why it can be deemed medically necessary.

-Understanding Your Insurance Benefits
+What Do Your Insurance Benefits Actually Cover?

 Every insurance plan is different, so your first move should be to call your provider directly.
 Before you call, have your insurance card handy and be ready to take notes.
 When you speak with a representative, you’ll want to ask a few specific questions to get the clearest picture of your coverage.